 A practice-oriented learning experience, designed for working professionals

-Inspired by the Bookstein Institute for Higher Education in Taxation, CSUN’s M.S. in Taxation program is taught fully on campus and takes only 18 months to complete.
+Inspired by the Bookstein Institute for Higher Education in Taxation, CSUN’s M.S. in Taxation program is taught on campus or online and takes only 18 months to complete.
 Classes meet some evenings and weekends and no classes are scheduled during the busy tax season.

 - Leading tax practitioners teach over 90% of the courses.
 The majority of faculty members are practicing CPAs and many hold law degrees in addition to graduate degrees in taxation.

 - The program’s Tax Challenge Project, CSUN VITA Clinic, the Bookstein Low Income Taxpayer Clinic, and the student-run “Tax Development Journal” provide opportunities for learners to integrate theory with practice and gain valuable practical experience.

 - This fully accredited program meets California’s 150-hour requirement for CPA-licensure.